archivesunleashed/archivesunleashed.org/content/aut/aut-reference.md

 # Archives Unleashed Library

-AUT is a collection of tools for filtering, aggregating, analyzing and visualizing web archive data.
-The primary structure is contained in three folders -- The Archive Record Class, Matchbox, RDD Tools, and Utilities.
+The Archives Unleashed Toolkit (AUT) is a collection of tools for filtering, aggregating, analyzing and visualizing web archive data.
+The primary structure is contained in three
+folders: the Archive Record Class, Matchbox, RDD Tools, and Utilities.

 ## The Archive Record Class